Coronavirus (Covid-19): information for grant applicants and grantholders

 - Research Fellowships in Humanities and Social Sciences

 We contacted all eligible grantholders and programme directors about this supplement on 4 February 2021.

-For other grants that are due to end in 2022 or later, we will only consider salary or stipend supplements for grantholders, staff employed on their grant and students if:
+For other grants that are due to end in 2023, we will only consider salary or stipend supplements for grantholders, staff employed on their grant and students if:

 - they are unable to return to work because they, or a member of their household, has a health condition that means they are at high or moderate risk from Covid-19

 - they are unable to work from home

 - the absence occurred before 1 November 2022.

 If this is the case, contact your funding manager to discuss your situation.

 For grants that are due to end in 2024 or late, we will not be offering salary or stipend supplements.